vinyldns/vinyldns/README.md

 1. A similar `docker/.env.quickstart` can be modified to change the default ports for the Portal and API.
 You must also modify their config files with the new port: https://www.vinyldns.io/operator/config-portal & https://www.vinyldns.io/operator/config-api

 ## Code of Conduct
-This project and everyone participating in it are governed by the [VinylDNS Code Of Conduct](CODE_OF_CONDUCT.md).
+This project, and everyone participating in it, are governed by the [VinylDNS Code Of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to this Code.
 Please report any violations to the code of conduct to vinyldns-core@googlegroups.com.

 ## Developer Guide